CCHS-FIRST-Robotics/2026RobotCode/README.md

 ## To do:
  <!--
+ ! rename the cancoders and pigeon
+ ! test driving forwards
+ ! test the template vs current code for odom only how accurate it is

  ! for arms and elevators, tune pid without motionmagic -->
  - look into pid tunable constants through phoenixtuner